digital-asset/daml/ledger/daml-on-sql/README.rst

   will receive a ``RESOURCE_EXHAUSTED`` error.

 - ``--max-lf-value-translation-cache-entries``.
-  In production, it's typical for many requests to be similar, resulting in the transaction verification and translation layer repeating a lot of work.
+  In production, it is typical for many requests to be similar, resulting in the transaction verification and translation layer repeating a lot of work.
   Specifying a value for the translation cache allows the results of some of this repetitive work to be cached.
 The value represents the number of cached